azusapacificuniversity/Use-Fluentd/README.md

 You can start or stop the Fluentd service at any time using the following functions:
 > `Enable-Fluentd`or `Disable-Fluentd`

-To see information about Fluentd's status and configuration, you can use :
+To see information about Fluentd's status and configuration, you can use:
-> Get-FluentdStatus
+> `Get-FluentdStatus`

 Here is a sample output from that command:
 ```